AI-Based Stroke Rehabilitation Domiciliary Assessment System with ST_GCN Attention: Result

 \subsubsection{NRC(Ours) Dataset Result}

-The NRC dataset collected for this study includes activities of daily living (ADL) and range of motion (ROM) exercises.
-ADL tasks consist of relatively dense and complex movements and are generally more difficult compared to other actions.
-They are further constrained to the upper extremities, concentrating motion information in the arms and fingers.
-For baseline, we compared our method with graph-based deep learning approaches proposed by Kuang et al.,\cite{41} and Deb et al.,\cite{26}.
-Kuang et al. employed a hierarchical strategy that separately learned position and orientation, later integrating the two for joint representation.
-Orientation was represented by four-dimensional quaternions \((x, y, z, w)\) which show the directional state of each joint\cite{46}.
-Accordingly, it was necessary to generate appropriate orientation data from the NRC dataset prior to experimentation.
-Algorithm 1. describes this procedure.
-Given \(J\) skeletons, a skeleton sequence \(seq\), and an edge tuple array \(E\), the function \texttt{BUILD\_PARENTS} takes \(J\) and \(E\) as input and returns an index array \(P\) indicating the parent joint of each joint \(j\).
-The function \texttt{QUATERNION\_SEQUENCE} then takes \(seq, P\), and the previous skeleton frame \(prev\) from, \(i-1\) as input, and returns a sequence of joint-wise quaternions.
-A reference REST pose is computed to serve as the baseline for rotation estimation.
-For each joint \(j\) the parent–child connection is used to calculate the rotation from the baseline pose.
-A reference vector \(up_0\) is introduced for computing the roll angle around the \(y\)-axis, ensuring orthogonality of the \(x, y, z\) rotation axes.
-This process is repeated for each frame \(T\) producing quaternion sequences.
-Finally, the angular differences between the reference pose and the current pose are computed to form matrices \(D_{t,j}\) , which are transformed into \(Q \in \mathbb{R}^{T \times J \times 4}\).
+The NRC dataset collected in this study includes both ADL and ROM exercises.
+ADL tasks involve relatively complex and fine-grained movements and may be more challenging than other actions, depending on stroke severity.
+Moreover, they are limited to the upper extremities, such that motion information are concentrated in the arms and fingers.
+For baseline comparisons, we evaluated our method against graph-based deep learning approaches proposed by Kuang et al.\cite{41} and Deb et al.\cite{26}.
+Kuang et al. employed a hierarchical strategy that learns position and orientation separately and then integrates them into a joint representation.
+Orientation was represented using four-dimensional quaternions \((x, y, z, w)\), which encode the directional state of each joint.\cite{46} Accordingly, we converted the Cartesian skeleton coordinates into a quaternion-based representation prior to experimentation.
+Given a skeleton sequence \(seq\) and the skeletal connectivity defined by parent–child joint relations, we first computed a reference REST pose to serve as the baseline for rotation estimation.
+For each frame, joint orientations were estimated relative to this baseline by comparing each parent–child bone direction with the corresponding direction in the REST pose.
+To obtain a stable and consistent rotation parameterization, a reference vector \(up_0\) was introduced to determine the roll component around the \(y\)-axis and to enforce orthogonality among the \(x, y\), and \(z\)-rotation axes.
+Repeating this process over all frames produces a sequence of joint-wise quaternions.
+The resulting orientation sequence is represented as \(Q \in \mathbb{R}^{T \times J \times 4}\), where each element corresponds to a quaternion describing the orientation of joint \(j\) at time \(t\).
+When trained using both position and orientation features, RAST-G@ showed substantial improvements over the baseline models on the NRC dataset.
+NRC contains target actions that require fine finger control and exhibit temporal structure, which allows the proposed temporal modeling strategy to be particularly effective.
+As summarized in Table V, while other baselines exhibited up to a fivefold increase in error when transferred to NRC, RAST-G@ maintained stable performance, demonstrating robustness under dataset shift.
+Moreover, RAST-G@ consistently outperformed the baselines on error measures that emphasize large deviations and relative error magnitude.
+Notably, MAPE was lower than the baselines, indicating robustness across subjects and task types.
+Fig. 5 presents the ground-truth scores provided by therapists and the corresponding predictions of RAST-G@ on the NRC dataset.
+A longitudinal study was conducted monthly over four months, during which movement data and therapist-assigned scores were collected for assessment.
+The comparison indicates that the model captures the overall trend in scores and predicts accurate score.